SebastianJarosch/ChipCytometry-Image-Processing/README.md

 ## Workflow
 ### 1. Image export
 a) Adjust Background and contrast value in Zellkraftwerk app in order to get the best snapshot from the HDR image <br>
-b) Export images for each channel in the Zellkraftwerk app as 16 bit grayscale tiff images <br>
+b) Export images for each channel in the Zellkraftwerk app as 16 bit grayscale tiff images <b> The script should not be run on the original imaging files! </b><br>
 c) Copy the Scanjob folders for each channel in a new directory named with the chipID <br>
 d) Rename the scanjob folders with their channel names <br>
 e) To save space, all "flimages" and "posref" folders can be deleted as well as all .xml, .blob32 and .png files from the folder since only the .tiff images are needed for the analysis <br>